RussianDoggo21/Projet-Rust---PERNOT-GOULLIN/log.md

 With the help of Chat GPT, creation of the function `parse_args` to check the arguments given by the user and deal with the possible errors that may arise.
 Modification of some rough draft in the syntax of the code.

+---

 ## Fourth commit post-evaluation : Update of the README.me and log.md

 We also created a folder `Videos` for a clear structure of the GitHub deposit.

+---

+## Fifth commit post-evaluation : A few extra upgrades and updates

+We got rid of all the `unwrap` calls and turned them into `expect` for an easier debugging.
+Some extra crates that are now imported in the program were removed from the README.
+Also removed unused crates in the program.
+The 'frames' folder that was mistakenly imported in the last commits was deleted, as it is automatically created/replaced at execution.